 Why Is Marijuana Illegal in New York?

 Marijuana has been banned at the federal level since it was first classified as a schedule one drug under the Marijuana Tax Act.
+Even with adult-use cannabis legalization in New York, marijuana is still federally prohibited.

 In 1970, New York State legislators passed the Comprehensive Drug Abuse Prevention and Control Act, which classified marijuana as a controlled substance.
 The legislation defined possession of a small amount of marijuana as an unclassified misdemeanor, with higher penalties for larger quantities.